Since its inception in 1946, the U.S. Women's Open traditionally has been held at private golf courses.

 When the United States Golf Association does go public with the premier tournament in women's golf, though, the venues tend to make a splash.

-The nine public/resort courses to host a U.S. Women's Open are just as spectacular a collection, especially with the addition of Pinehurst No. 2, the host of the 2014 U.S. Women's Open.
-Seven of the nine made Golf Magazine's Top 100 Courses You Can Play for 2013-2014.
+The 10 public/resort courses to host a U.S. Women's Open are just as spectacular a collection, especially with the recent additions of Pinehurst No. 2, the host of the 2014 U.S. Women's Open won by Michelle Wie, and the recent announcement that Pebble Beach Golf Links will host its first Women's Open in 2023.
+Eight of the 10 made Golf Magazine's Top 100 Courses You Can Play for 2013-2014.
 Here's a look:

 Pinehurst No. 2